raki-krishnan/recipes-analysis-ml/README.md

 ### Bivariate Analysis

 After displaying the distribution of single columns, I looked at the distribution of multiple columns.
 Specifically, I answered my question with a cool interactive plot that looked at the top ten contributors by average rating.
 I configured the bar plot so that the user can change the minimum threshold for number of contributions for the contributor to be displayed.
 The reason I started the minimum threshold at 100 is that there are an overwhelming number of contributors with a small amount of contributions and an average rating between 4.9-5 stars.
 Additionally, I wanted to explore the contributors who were most **consistent**.
-The number inside of the bar is the nbumber of contributions that contributor has.
+The number inside of the bar is the number of contributions under a contributor's name.
 This plot is shown below.

 <iframe
   src="assets/top_10_contributors_by_avg_rating.html"